Two-stage Estimation for Causal Inference Involving a Semi-continuous Exposure: Proof of Balancing for Regression Adjustment with a Two-Part Propensity Score

-Hence, condition (\ref{equa-A3}) holds when $\mathbf{S}(\mathbf{X};\boldsymbol{\alpha})$ is defined as above, and the contrast in (\ref{equa-A2}) reduces to $\theta_{12}$.
-This corresponds to $\psi_{12}$, the causal dose–response effect in the marginal structural model (2.4) in the main text.
+which is no longer a function of $D$.
+Hence \eqref{equa-A3} holds, and the contrast in \eqref{equa-A2} reduces to $\theta_{11}$.
+This corresponds to the causal dose--response effect among exposed individuals, $\psi_{11}$, in the marginal structural model~(3) in the main text.